alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 If you have not used GitLab before:
 - There is a small tutorial available as an Appendix to this guidance
-- You can find the official documentation [in the GitLab website] (https://docs.gitlab.com/ee/gitlab-basics/README.html)
+- You can find the official documentation [in the GitLab website](https://docs.gitlab.com/ee/gitlab-basics/README.html)
 - Ask your group colleagues for help
 - Ask in the Slack channel for help.

-Everything that is not stored in a GitLab repository on Friday lunchtime will be **DESTROYED FOR EVER**.
+Everything that is not stored in a GitLab repository or on the shared `R:` drive by Friday lunchtime will be **DESTROYED FOR EVER**.
-Make sure that every piece of code or processed dataset you think might be at all useful is stored in a GitLab repository within the secure environment.
+Make sure that every piece of code you think might be at all useful is stored in a GitLab repository within the secure environment.
+Small processed data can also be stored in Gitlab.
+Larger processed datasets should be transferred to the shared `R:` drive using the `File Transfer` WinSCP app.

 You can access the same GitLab repositories from the Work Resources page or via the shared VM desktop.